Skip to Content

 Above the busy ice rink

 For a great view of the Christmas market action and the skaters, head to one of the large wooden chalets by the rink where you can grab a drink on the second level and take in the scene.
-Alternatively, head to the top of the bridge that crosses the rink for a bird’s-eye view.
+Alternatively, stop on the top of the bridge that crosses the rink for a bird’s-eye view.

 Nicholas’ Village (Nikolausdorf)